longthichcafe/shiro_team_trading/README.md

 <br>

 This strategy, based on pure seasonality, was originated at Round 4.
 Our first algorithm did not perform well and dragged the Shiro team down from top 45th.
-We worked the extra miles to analyse and apply some forecasting practices, striving to come back where we had been.
+We worked the extra miles to analyse and apply some forecasting practices, striving to come back where we should be.

 <br>